Vanessa Cardenas, relationship coach in Westchester County, supporting couples who want to reconnect and rebuild emotional closeness.

 They could finally see each other accurately again.

-This is why intentional communication matters.
+This is where intentional communication matters.

-This is why literal questions reveal what inferential assumptions hide.
+Where literal questions reveal what assumptions hide.

 Not betrayal.